| Florida

 Marine salvage (recovery) was very profitable in

-Florida by the time it became
+Florida by the time it

 a U.S. territory in 1821.
 Florida Indians and crews